kranzuft/stoc/README.md

 func main() {
 	def := types.TokensDefinition{}
-	final := def.DefineTokenInfo(types.AND, "and", "and").
+	customTypes := def.DefineTokenInfo(types.AND, "and", "and").
 		DefineTokenInfo(types.OR, "or", "or").
 		DefineTokenInfo(types.NOT, "not", "not").
 		DefineTokenInfo(types.ANDNOT, "and not", "and not").